top of page

 Grade 4: Electric Quiz Board

-Students constructed a "question and answer board," wiring the back so a buzzer sounded or a light went off when correct answers were selected.
+Each team constructed a "question and answer board," wiring the back so a buzzer sounded or a light went off when the player selected the correct answers.
+This project combined science, social studies topics, and a lot of group work.

 engineering